kittykatattack/sound.js/README.md

 "Sound.js" is micro-library that lets you load, play and generate sound effects and music for games and interactive applications.
 It's very small: less than 800 lines of code and no dependencies.
-[Click here to try an interactive demo.](https://cdn.rawgit.com/kittykatattack/sound.js/master/index.html).
-You can use it as-as, or integrated it into your existing framework.
+[Click here to try an interactive demo](https://cdn.rawgit.com/kittykatattack/sound.js/master/index.html).
+You can use it as-as, or integrate it into your existing framework.

 At its heart it's composed of
 just two, short, independent functions: `makeSound` and `soundEffect`.
 The `makeSound` function helps you